getsetup-io/embed-npm-package/README.md

 ### Link Template

-> `linkTemplates` is an object to allow for future expansion of this concept, but only the `joinClass` link template is currently supported.
+> `linkTemplates` is an object to allow for future expansion of this concept, but only the `joinClass`,  `learnPage`, and `fitnessPage` link templates are currently supported.

 The Link Template is an optional URL template passed into the `GSU.createIframe` function as a string.
 If present in the string, the tokens `{classSlug}` and `{sessionId}` are replaced with their values.